Updated: Apr 13

 Allow me to be blunt for a moment.
 This is a stupid quote, founded on a stupid debate, and it's insulting.
 It's insulting to all the Customer Service Managers, Accounting Managers, Operations Managers and Plant Managers who are showing up every day, driven to make a difference for their businesses and their people.

 Why do we insist on continuing this ridiculous arm wrestle?
-Why to keep putting leadership and management on opposite sides of the boardroom table...trying to figure out who's stronger?
+Why do we keep putting leadership and management on opposite sides of the boardroom table...trying to figure out who's stronger?

 I get the fact that the word Manager has taken on some negative connotations over the years, and I get the fact that we'd like to shake that baggage.
 I get the fact that there are a lot of bad managers out there.
 I've experienced my share.
 And...there are plenty of good ones too.
 I think we'd rather skirt the baggage by ditching the word altogether, in favour of Leader, or Coach, or Mentor...or anything but, frankly.
 And...this approach conveniently ignores the fact that the majority of people sitting in positions of authority in our corporate world today still have the word Manager on their business cards.